yaroslavsobolev/trajectoids/README.md

 If your sphere gets "stuck" at certain orientations instead of rolling down continuously, your trajectoids will have the same problem too.
-If your sphere gets "stuck", typically there are two possible reasons:
+Typically, there are two possible reasons of test sphere's poor performance:

-* Your ball bearing is not concentric with the outer surface -- you failed to make it concentric
+* Your ball bearing is not positioned concentrically with the outer 3D printed surface.
 * Your outer surface is not spherical -- probably it's an ellipsoid instead.

-Make appropriate corrections to your 3D printer calibration (or to scales along X,Y,Z axes) until you succeed in making a sphere with satisfactory rolling performance.
+Make appropriate corrections to your 3D printer calibration (or to scales along X,Y,Z axes) until you succeed in manufacturing a test sphere with satisfactory rolling performance.